This week, the good wife watched The Smugglers. Jamaica? Yes, I did.

 Sue: There’s too much talking and not enough action.
 I’m struggling to keep up with it.
 Who are the bad guys again?

-Me: Everyone is a bad guy at this point, I think.
+Me: They’re all bad guys at this point, I think.

-By the time the episode reaches its conclusion, Sue’s patience has run out.
+By the time the episode reaches its conclusion, Sue’s patience has well and truly run out.

-Sue: Two more episodes of this.
-Can’t we just listen to them in bed?
-We could fall asleep to them and the dialogue would seep into our subconscious dream state.
-I read about that once.
+Sue: Two more episodes of this… Couldn’t we listen to them in bed instead?
+We could fall asleep to them and the dialogue will soak into our subconscious dream state.
+I read about that, once.
 It’s worth a try, isn’t it?

-Me: And how I’m supposed to record your thoughts for the blog?
+Me: And how will I record your thoughts for the blog?

 Sue: I don’t know.
 Automatic writing?